caseymcgon/statcast-2021/README.md

 # statcast-2021
 ---
-## We used data from the 2021 MLB Season, to predict the outcome of matchups between hitters & pitchers
+## We used data from the 2021 MLB Season to predict the outcome of matchups between hitters & pitchers

 ### Main Notebook: Final_final.ipynb